34anjani/CryptoTrack/README.md

       🔔 Price Alerts

           Set custom alerts for any coin.
-Receive browser notifications when a coin reaches your target price.
+Receives browser notifications when a coin reaches the target price.

       📊 Interactive Charts